Skip to main content

 Feel and listen in the "Blindness Experience Mobile"

-From Friday to Sunday, the "Blindness Experience Mobile" at the Agora offers a special experience and education on the topic of visual impairment and blindness.
+Every year, the "Blindness Experience Mobile" at the Agora offers a special experience and education on the topic of visual impairment and blindness.
 Visitors receive a mobility cane and a pair of glasses that simulate a visual impairment corresponding to an advanced cataract disease.
 With these, you complete a 12-meter-long "experience walk", which is equipped with everyday obstacles and objects to feel and listen to.
 Afterwards, the visitors are welcomed, questioned about their impressions and provided with information on the topic of visual impairment and blindness.

 The "Blindness Experience Mobile" is a project of the LIONS Clubs together with the Christoffel Blind Mission (CBM).